 Rhodonite is mostly found in metamorphic rocks, its name comes from the Greek word 'rhodon' meaning 'rose'.
 Due to the name being very similar to rhodochrosite which is another pink coloured mineral, one is often confused for the other.

-First discovered in the 17th century, Rhodonite became particularly popular about one hundred years later in the Russian court and was for many years, considered to be the country's national gemstone.
-During this time it was predominantly used for architectural ornamentation.
+Although first discovered in the 17th century rhodonite became particularly popular in Russia about one hundred years later and was used primarily for architectural and ornamental purposes.

-Graded 5½ to 6½ on Mohs scale of mineral hardness, rhodonite is found in Australia, Brazil, Canada, Italy, India, Madagascar, New Zealand and Tanzania.
+On Mohs scale of mineral hardness rhodonite grades 5½ to 6½.
+It's mainly used today as a lapidary material and is particularly popular as a gemstone.
+It can be found in Australia, Brazil, Canada, Italy, India, Madagascar, New Zealand and Tanzania.

 The rhodonite in our photo at the top of this page is on display in the Smithsonian National Museum of Natural History in Washington D.C.
 Photo by Stone Mania ©